The University of British Columbia

 • fundamental slider

-Welcome to the MAGIC lab, directed by Dr. Kristin Laurin!
-We study Motivation And Goals In Contexts.
+Welcome to the MAGIC lab, directed by Dr. Kristin Laurin We study Motivation And Goals In Contexts.

 Fancy acronyms aside, this means we study how motivations–from fundamental human motives like the need for control and autonomy, to your idiosyncratic personal goals like becoming a firefighter or running a sub-2-hour half marathon–relate to things like political ideologies, religious beliefs, moral codes, interpersonal relationships, norms, and much more.